 Microlearning for a quick intake of smaller chunks

-Attention spans have shortened dramatically in recent years.
-Long lecture-style content has become overwhelming.
-As a result, microlearning with its bite-size materials like short videos or quick problem-solving games, have gained in popularity.
+Attention spans have shortened dramatically in recent years, and long lecture-style content has become overwhelming for learners.
+As a result, microlearning – bite-size materials like short videos or quick problem-solving games – has gained in popularity.

 Gamification and story-bas]ed learning

+Social learning tools like gamification encourage deeper learner engagement while still tracking skills development.
 Gamification also creates an immersive experience through story-based learning.
-Instead of ticking the boxes on a syllabus, employees go through lesson after lesson as part of a story, which helps with the intake and retention of information.
+Instead of ticking the boxes on a syllabus, employees go through lesson after lesson as part of a story, which helps take in and retain new information.

-Great news for visual learners as companies have started experimenting with virtual, augmented, and mixed reality to get their new employees up to speed quickly.
-Studies have shown a 60% increase in employee engagement and a 50% improved productivity due to gamification features.
+This is great news for visual learners, as companies have started experimenting with virtual, augmented, and mixed reality to quickly get their new employees up to speed.
+Studies have shown a 60% increase in employee engagement and a 50% improved productivity due to features like these.

 Courses that are adaptable to a student’s pace and individual goals serve talent development better than generic video tutorials.
-This enables employees to skip one area they don’t require training in while exploring other topics required for their position in more depth.
+This enables employees to skip the training they don’t need and focus on the topics that matter to their job roles and personal interests.

 Interactive video content

-For example, in the interactive practice of branching employees are asked to choose an action in response to a problem.
-Then they are shown the consequences of their choice.
-This is not only insightful for the employee but course creators can also learn from the answers and tweak a course accordingly.
+For example, in the interactive practice of branching, employees are asked to choose an action in response to a problem.
+Then, they are shown the consequences of their choice.
+This is insightful for the employee, and course creators can also learn from the answers and tweak a course accordingly.

-Chatbots are also an easy way to get reviews of training and find out what’s working and what should be adjusted by the eLearning team.
+Chatbots are also an easy way to get training reviews and find out what’s working and what should be adjusted by the eLearning team.

-The company’s knowledge base can also be fed into the chatbot to turn it into a search engine employees can use for their day to day tasks.
-Instead of sifting through handbooks and other documents, an answer pops up in seconds.
+The company’s knowledge base can also be fed into the chatbot to turn it into a search engine employees can use for daily tasks.
+Instead of sifting through handbooks and other documents, they can ask the bot a question, and an answer pops up in seconds.